stormasm/zednotes/gpui3/Readme.md

 What have been the lessons learned as the experiment continues...

 I kind of find this process fascinating in the respect that Nathan and others are really looking for the correct way forward.

 Very cool that this is being done 🙂
 What are the main motivating factors and limitations of the current gpui API and what are the goals of the future API ?

-Eliminate GPUI View, ViewContext, and WindowContext types storm — Yesterday at 9:54 PM
+Eliminate GPUI View, ViewContext, and WindowContext types

 Why is the elimination of GPUI View a goal here ?

 What will replace the GPUI View and why will the API be "better" without it ?
 The following branch was the first attempt ---- and I guess you all learned something from it that did not work out ?

 Curious to know what that was....